vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 ```

 ## Lastly
-For the future of your SPF record, add IP addresses to your main SPF record using the SPF macro we set up, and choose carefully if a SaaS application should be sent through a subdomain instead of your main domain.
-Also, make it a habit to monitor your SPF record frequently.
+For the future of your SPF record, add IP addresses to your SPF record using the SPF macro we set up, and choose carefully whether a SaaS application should be sent through a subdomain or a static address instead of any address from your primary domain.
+Also, get in the habit of monitoring your SPF record frequently.

 ## Reference
 - [dmarcian SPF best practices](https://dmarcian.com/spf-best-practices/)